jonwrobinson/mcgill/README.md

 This project aims to implement (eventually) the arcane and unfriendly rules set out by the McGill Style Guide, which is both unduly prescriptive and incomplete.
-(And let's not get into the typographic problems completely belie the use of the term "style"....)
+(And let's not get into the fact that the guide's typographic choices completely belie the use of the term "style"....)

 This project is in the earliest stages of development.
 Only a few